aramich100/COMP472_A1/README.md

 git clone https://github.com/aramich100/COMP472_A1

 ```
 - Make sure to have Python 3.9.2 installed on your computer.
-If you do not have it, you can install it here : https://www.python.org/downloads/
+If you do not have it, you can install it here : https://www.python.org/downloads/  <br />
 - Run the following command in your terminal in order to install scikit-learn :
 ```
 pip install scikit-learn